-- 1. Before you start, be sure you have enough room around the vehicle.
+- Before you start, be sure you have enough room around the vehicle.
 It should be parked on a level surface. - 2.
 Firmly apply the parking brake.
-See Parking Brake on page 114. - Be ready to apply the regular brake immediately if the vehicle begins to move. - 3.
-With the engine off, turn the ignition to ON, but do not start the engine.
+See Parking Brake on page 2-27. - Be ready to apply the regular brake immediately if the vehicle begins to move. - With the engine off, turn the ignition to ON/RUN, but do not start the engine.
 Without applying the regular brake, try to move the shift lever out of PARK (P) with normal effort.
-If the shift lever moves out of PARK (P), contact your GM Goodwrench® dealer for service.
+If the shift lever moves out of PARK (P), contact your dealer/retailer for service.

-Ignition Transaxle Lock Check
+Ignition Transmission Lock Check

-While parked, and with the parking brake set, try to turn the ignition to LOCK in each shift lever position.
+While parked, and with the parking brake set, try to turn the ignition to LOCK/OFF in each shift lever position.

-- With an automatic transaxle, the ignition should turn to LOCK only when the shift lever is in PARK (P). - With a manual transaxle, the ignition should turn to LOCK only if you push the ignition key in farther, while turning it toward LOCK.
+- With an automatic transmission, the ignition should turn to LOCK/OFF only when the shift lever is in PARK (P). - With a manual transmission, the ignition should turn to LOCK/OFF only if you push the ignition key in farther, while turning it toward LOCK/OFF.

-Contact your GM Goodwrench® dealer if service is required.
+Contact your dealer/retailer if service is required.

-Parking Brake and Automatic Transaxle Park (P) Mechanism Check
+Parking Brake and Automatic Transmission Park (P) Mechanism Check